alessioPardiniJob/AIF24-25/README.md

 │   │   ├── wavelenght.csv    # CSV file containing wavelength-related data
-├── notebook/                 # Directory for Jupyter notebooks used in the project │   ├── PardiniAIF24-25.ipynb # Main notebook file for analysis and experimentation ├── scripts/                  # Directory for scripts related to setup or utilities │   ├── setup.sh              # Shell script for environment setup (Unix-like) │   ├── setup.bat             # Batch script for environment setup (Windows)
+├── notebook/                 # Directory for Jupyter notebooks used in the project │   ├── PardiniAIF24-25.ipynb # Main notebook file for analysis and experimentation ├── scripts/                  # Directory for scripts related to setup │   ├── setup.sh              # Shell script for environment setup (Unix-like) │   ├── setup.bat             # Batch script for environment setup (Windows)
-├── utils/                    # Utility modules and helper scripts │   ├── __init__.py           # Initialization file for the utils module
+├── utils/                    # Utility modules
+│   ├── __init__.py           # Initialization file for the utils module
 │   ├── utils.py              # Python script containing utility functions
-├── requirements.txt          # File specifying all Python dependencies needed for the project ├── Makefile                  # Makefile with build automation commands and environment setup ├── README.md                 # Markdown file with project overview, setup instructions, and usage ├── LICENSE                   # File containing the license details for the project
+├── requirements.txt          # File specifying all Python dependencies needed for the project ├── README.md                 # Markdown file with project overview, setup instructions, and usage ├── LICENSE                   # File containing the license details for the project